network-flows/Lonestar-Mod-Guide/docs/Translation_EN.md

     │       └─Translation.csv
     └─...(Other Files)
 ```
-The translation files are located in the `Translation` directory.
+Translation files are located in the `Translation` directory.
 Each subdirectory represents a different language.
 Lonestar supports two languages: `English` and `ChineseSimplified`, you may also add new languages later on.

 Each subdirectory may have one or multiple `.csv` files, each implementing part of the translations for the corresponding language.
 The name of the `.csv` file has no effect besides helping you distinguish their content.